 Health & Wellness

-It's easy to skip cooking at home when you face long work days, aggravating commutes, day-care drops, and errands.
+skip cooking at home when you face long work days, aggravating commutes, day-care drops, and errands.
 Unfortunately, you're likely to be consuming more calories from carbohydrates, sugar, frozen meals, and instant foods when you're on the go.
 To get healthier, gain less weight, and reduce the hassle of cooking at home, think pasta, casseroles, stews, curries, soup, risottos, stir-fries, and salads.
 With planning, you can easily stock up for two weeks with fresh, frozen, canned, and…

 Ten minutes of exercise as often as you can fit into your workweek can help keep you fit, but you need to train yourself to spot the nooks and crannies in your schedule.
 (1) Let go of the idea that exercise must be 30 minutes or 300 minutes a week in order to count.
 These are blocks that thwart your motivation.
 (2) Think of exercise as an activity you insert rather than plan.
 (3) Forget the "sweat and shower" piece.
 A brisk walk for ten minutes can deliver benefits without the obligatory…